mmikowski/hi_score/README.md

   hi_score$ google-chrome coverage/lcov-report/index.html
 ```

-We use the excellent `Istanbul` code coverage tool along with the JSDOM
-package.
-Previously we had used `nodeunitb` for testing but was unsuccessful
-in getting usable coverage reports.
-Current coverage is reported at the top of
+We use the excellent `Istanbul` code coverage tool along with the JSDOM package.
+Previously we had used `nodeunitb` for testing but was unsuccessful in getting usable coverage reports.
+Current coverage is reported at the top of this document.
-this document.

 ### Publish coverage
-If you create a new fork you may send a coveralls report as shown in the [master
- branch site][_09].
-The process to set up coveralls is described in
+If you create a new fork you may send a coveralls report as shown in the [master branch site][_09].
+The process to set up coveralls is described in `hi_score/COVERALLS.md`.
-`hi_score/COVERALLS.md`.

 ```bash
   hi_score$ npm run covera
 ```

 ### Build
 We employ `buildify` and `superpack` to prepare the code for production.
-This is a generalization of a system that has been in use on many production
-sites for over 5 years and is currently used on some very high-volume sites
-(100m views per day).
+This is a generalization of a system that has been in use on many production sites for over 5 years and has been used for years on a very high-volume site (100m views per day).
 We continue to improve feedback and usability.

 ```bash
   hi_score$ npm run build